DoxrGitHub/DoxrGitHub/README.md

 <hr>

 There is a lot more (public) tomfoolery, but this is a small listing.
-See [DoxrV2](https://doxr.localghost.org) for links and stuff.
+See [DoxrV2](https://doxr.xyz) (text: https://doxr.xyz/) for links and stuff.